For wisdom, stick with Christ

 Paul paints a vivid word picture to describe what Christ’s victory over death did to Satan and evil spirits that apparently run wild in our world.
 “This victory over the cross stripped naked the spiritual rulers and their associates—leaving them standing there in disgrace for all the world to see” (2:15).
 How do you think the resurrection of Jesus did that to the spiritual rulers Paul was talking about?

-Here’s an intriguing way to think of forgiveness: “You send yourself to death… God brought you back to life through Christ.
+Here’s an intriguing way to think of forgiveness: “You sinned yourself to death… God brought you back to life through Christ.
 He forgave you for all the hurtful things you did.
 He canceled the legally binding debt you owed.
 He nailed all the paperwork to the cross” (2:13-14).
 How do you react to the idea of your sins represented by a debt that is canceled and nailed to the cross were Jesus died?

 LIFE APPLICATION.
 Paul warned the people not to let anyone “kidnap you with highfalutin philosophy or a windbag full of empty lies” (2:8).
-Apparently, there was some false teachers roaming around from town to town spreading their own version of Christianity.
+Apparently, there were some false teachers roaming around from town to town spreading their own version of Christianity.
 What would you say are some parallels we’re seeing today?